avocado-framework/avocado/docs/source/WritingTests.rst

 processes, like the installation of a software package given in the previous example, you're pretty much covered here.

-If you need to keep other type of data a class acrross test executions, you'll have to resort to saving and restoring the data from an outside source (say a "pickle" file).
+If you need to keep other type of data a class across test executions, you'll have to resort to saving and restoring the data from an outside source (say a "pickle" file).
 Finding and using a reliable and safe location for saving such data is currently not in